Protecting patient data and medical systems across Indonesia

 Ransomware Targeting Hospital Operations

 Ransomware can hit Indonesian hospitals hard.
 It can encrypt medical records, disable imaging systems, and lock out clinical apps.
-The life-safety stakes make healthcare organizations prime targets for extortion.
+The life-safety stakes make healthcare organisations prime targets for extortion.

 02